Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Abstract

 \section{Abstract}

-More than 1000 distributed ledger projects raising \$600 billion in investments in 2016 feature the unprecedented and disruptive potential of the blockchain technology.
-A systematic analysis, comparison and rigorous evaluation of the different design features of distributed ledgers and their implications in performance and applications is a challenge.
-The fast evolving blockchain landscape creates an increasing gap in a common and comprehensive understanding of the techno-socio-economic design space of distributed ledgers and their supported crypto\-economies.
-This paper contributes a conceptual architecture, a taxonomy and a classification of 29 distributed ledger systems.
-Compared to related work, the proposed taxonomy and classification is highly comprehensive and robust as defined in earlier taxonomy theory and validated in a crowd-sourced study using blockchain community feedback to harvest the wisdom of the crowd.
+More than 1000 distributed ledger technology (DLT) systems raising \$600 billion in investment in 2016 feature the unprecedented and disruptive potential of blockchain technology.
+A systematic and data-driven analysis, comparison and rigorous evaluation of the different design choices of distributed ledgers and their implications is a challenge.
+The rapidly evolving nature of the blockchain landscape hinders reaching a common understanding of the techno-socio-economic design space of distributed ledgers and the crypto\-economies they support.
+To fill this gap, this paper makes the following contributions: (i) A conceptual architecture of DLT systems with which (ii) a taxonomy is designed and (iii) a rigorous classification of DLT systems is made using real-world data and wisdom of the crowd. (iv) A DLT design guideline is the end result of applying machine learning methodologies on the classification data.
+Compared to related work and as defined in earlier taxonomy theory, the proposed taxonomy is highly comprehensive, robust, explanatory and extensible.
+The findings of this paper can provide new insights and better understanding of the key design choices evolving the modeling complexity of DLT systems, while identifying opportunities for new research contributions and business innovation.